cschauder/ProjectCanary/README.md

 * Due to time constraints, I was not able to address everything to the extent that I would have liked to.
 While the basic functionality works, I did not have a chance to add error handling.
 * Additionally, I did not have time to add unit tests.
 However, I do have experience with unit testing, and would be happy to discuss my skills more.
 * I converted the application from Javascript to Typescript, and from what I understand there are some files that can't be converted to .ts or .tsx.
 From my research, I found that the .setupProxy cannot be in Typescript (https://github.com/facebook/create-react-app/issues/8273).
 I left the main files (index.js, App.js, etc) in Javascript because I got a lot of errors when trying to convert them.
 Given more time, I would research more what was causing these errors, and whether or not they could be resolved.
+* My API doesn't set an ID for objects.
+This is a bad practice, and with more time I would refactor that.
+I didn't think that I needed to for the functionality of this project, however that would be required/best practice generally.

 Please let me know if you have issues accessing it or have questions about my implemenation (clschaud@gmail.com).
 Thank you for your time and consideration.